-If you've recently been for a drive, as long as the charging system is working correctly, the battery is likely to give a higher reading than the resting voltage, and so could be misleading.
+A healthy car battery should register about 12.6 volts.
+It's important that you test the battery after it's been sitting for at least an hour, to get what's called the 'resting voltage'.
+If you've recently been for a drive (and as long as the charging system is working correctly) the battery is likely to give a higher reading than the resting voltage, which could be misleading.

 Batteries are commonly located in the engine bay to one side of the engine.
 If the battery is not immediately obvious when you open the hood, consult the owner's manual.
 In modern cars, the battery will often have a plastic cover which will unclip, hinge up, or occasionally require removing with a few bolts or screws.
 There may also be a red cover over the positive (+) terminal that will lift off or snap open, too.

-How to check car battery with multimeter
+How to check a car battery with a multimeter

 The first test with your multimeter will measure DC voltage, indicated with a solid line and a dashed line above a letter V. Set the dial to 20, which will allow you to accurately measure between 0-20 Volts.

-How to check the alternator with multimeter
+How to check your alternator with a multimeter

 So with the engine running (and being mindful about moving parts) conduct the same battery test as above with your multimeter.
 A healthy charging system should give a reading of between 13.8V and 14.4V at regular idle speed.